 As with any feast, there were leftovers to consider.
 The third course of action identified by the group was to ensure that the fruits of their labor could keep everyone fed before the next planting season.
 Tomatoes thrive in Malawi’s ample sunshine and rich soil, but just like tomatoes everywhere, once plucked, have a limited window of edibility.
 In order to keep their pantry shelves stocked, their harvests needed a longer shelf-life.
 Instead of tomato loss, who’s hungry for tomato sauce??

 If community meetings are a melting pot, the ideas generated there help set the table for success.
 After that, it’s a matter of having a seat, and digging in.

 With our introductory socializing concluded, let’s get a little more formal.

-It’s important to note that Kelvin, the Outreach Malawi staff member on site for this gathering, was as a meeting facilitator, not an authority figure or group leader.
+It’s important to note that Kelvin, the Outreach Malawi staff member on site for this gathering, served as the meeting’s facilitator, not an authority figure or group leader.
 If the community members serve as the ingredients, utensils and cooks, Kelvin is a cabinet stocked with supplies, if needed.
-His written report of the meeting has bullet points that include things like “Let the members outline explain the process/ procedures used when making tomato sauce.”
+His written report of the meeting has bullet points that include things like “Let the members outline/ explain the process/ procedures used when making tomato sauce.”
 Similar to a sous-chef, his job is to provide a framework for successful collaboration, not to ever tell anyone what to do.

 So: Community members were then invited to outline the necessary materials for that day’s activity to the rest of the group, followed by a community-led demonstration for the assembled crowd on the specifics of making a batch of tomato sauce.